Introduction: The SAP Migration Paradox

 Frequently Asked Questions

-ECC-to-S/4HANA migrations succeed when data is managed as an execution asset rather than just a technical dependency.
+ECC to S/4HANA migrations succeed when data is managed as an execution asset rather than just a technical dependency.

 By embedding governance early through clear ownership, rule-based validation, and controlled workflows, organizations reduce risk, shorten stabilization cycles, and build a foundation for Clean Core and AI-ready operations.